vaultgroup-sa/cv-cvdocs-public/unit/README.md

 # Unit Hardware Integration Document

+## Validity

+This document is valid as of:
+- cvmain version 1.2.6
+- 7 December 2023

 ## Overview
 The vaultgroup locker system comprises a mix of various hardware boards and the software required to control that hardware.
 All hardware access